 NHS GJ was the first healthcare provider globally to introduce the WelcoME app for service users with a disability.
-This took the form of a 6-month pilot study between May and November 2021 which included Eye Centre patients.
+This took the form of a 6-month

 During the trial, a total of 10 service users requested assistance via the app.
 Feedback from patients and staff was positive and a review is currently underway to decide whether to embed it across all hospital divisions as business as usual.
 WelcoME provides a platform for NHS GJ service users to outline their specific accessibility requirements in advance of their arrival.
 We are notified of the visit request and will be given an overview of the visitor's condition.
 This includes photos to assist with identification, along with disability awareness support materials for common and less well-known conditions to ensure the most person-centred experience possible.